troywu/sudoku/README.md

 	4 5 -   4 5 -   - - -   - - -   - - -   - - -   4 5 6   4 - 6   4 5 6
 	- - 9   - 8 9   7 8 9   - - -   - - -   - - -   - 8 -   - 8 -   - - -

 Describe the set of possible values at each square.
 Each super-small-block that looks like this:

 	1 - -
 	4 - -
 	- - 9

 represents a single cell in the puzzle, and the possible values.
 In the example, 1, 4, and 9 are possible values for that square.

-The process just iterates through its relatively simple heuristics until the puzzle is solved (or no more progress is made).
+The process just iterates through its relatively simple heuristics until the puzzle is solved--or no more progress is made.

 That's it!